Note: This is the original version of my article that was published in the Inquirer as “Diary Malady.”

 This diary disease can possibly stem from my experiences as an only child.
 Being self-absorbed is a chronic illness of an only child for I had the full attention of my mother.
 Whenever I cried, talked, or nagged, she had no choice but to listen to me.
 Being the only kid in the house, I became the favorite of my grandma.
 I was given all the best clothes, all the latest toys, and all the delicious food.
 Due to these things, it was so easy for me to become self-centered.

 However, being an only child also filled my life with moments of isolation.
 I had lots and lots of board games, yet my opponent would often times be Teddy Buzzy Bear or Hugums.
-Talking to other kids was replaced with talking to inanimate objects, which I tried to give life to by giving them names and even voices (ex: Wendy the rabbit had a girly voice while Jem the Barbie doll had a mature voice).
-When I entered kindergarten, I was so enthusiastic to meet kids that I became this weirdo who would always butt in on people’s conversations, thus, earning me the title of “EPALOIDS.”
-People started to condemn my habits of self-expression through snide comments, raised eyebrows and their response of cruel silence.
+I had such a good relationship with inanimate objects that each toy had a name and even a distinct voice (ex: Wendy the rabbit had a girly voice while Jem the Barbie doll had a mature voice).
+When I entered kindergarten, I was so enthusiastic to meet kids that I became this weirdo who would always butt in on people’s conversations, thus, earning me the title of “epaloids.”
+People started to condemn my habits of self-expression through snide comments, raised eyebrows, and their response of cruel silence.

 My desire to assert myself was ultimately repressed.
 Yet, just like all forms of repressions, these repressions are never fully silenced.
 That is why I became attracted to the concept of a diary.
 Through my diary, I was able to strike a balance between the impulse to be self-absorbed and the impulse to hide myself from the world.
 Through my diary, I had become an egotistical introvert.
 I was egotistic because I devoted several pages to the expression of my identity while my introversive self was kept at peace by withholding these personal confessions from the rest of the world.